 Parks are ideal democratic gathering spaces, where people can reach across cultural barriers to play for the same team and where children and families can meet on the same playground.
 The planned park will exemplify the values of shared community space, where everyone is included.

-Mountain View Champions Park will be visited by approximately 200,000 people per year, and used repeatedly be approximately 10,000 visitors.
+Mountain View Champions Park will be visited by approximately 200,000 people per year and used repeatedly by approximately 10,000 visitors.

 Estimated frequent users: